 Our mission is to develop community health in a sustainable manner.
 We seek to build a network of collaborators to ensure the effectiveness of our projects and to promote the community's ownership of development solutions.
 Through student-driven service, we aim to develop our members' cultural awareness, professional skills, and ethics.

 In Ann Arbor, we actively seek out communication and sharing of ideas with like-minded organizations - our goal is to collaborate and learn as much as possible from our peers.
-As a result of our collaboration mindset, we will be holding a third annual development conference titled the SEE (Society, Economy, Environment) Sustainability Conference in February or March 2014 in collaboration with two other student orgs, BLUElab and Global Development Collaborative.
+As a result of our collaboration mindset, we hold an annual conference titled the SEE (Society, Economy, Environment) Sustainability Conference .
+This year, it will take place in February 2014, in collaboration with two other student orgs, BLUElab and the Economic and Global Affairs Alliance .
 During this conference we invite members of UM, student org members, and faculty to think critically about how development work can be integrated as a long lasting, sustainable possibility that will ultimately benefit the communities we work with.

 We will continue with our education project team which consists of two projects.
 The first is teaching English lessons during school.
 We plan to use illustrated booklets to assist in translating basic phrases and words from the native Q'eqchi' to Spanish and then to English.
 Our second project is the after school camp, where Sa Nimá members lead cultural and engineering activities involving problem solving, geography, and foreign cultures as we did during our summer 2013 and summer 2012 trips.
 We anticipate about 50-60 students participating the after school camp.